DANIEL DAVIE / PHOTOGRAPHER

 While I still have the odd shot run in magazines, I don't chase that side of my photography anymore.
 Photography for me now is just a hobby I really enjoy.
 There's a certain buzz you get from capturing a wave breaking perfectly, or sending a mate a good shot of them surfing.
 And the reason I have this website is I kept getting asked to show or email my shots.

-I hope you enjoy looking at my images and thanks for visiting the website.
+I hope you enjoy looking at my images and thanks for taking the time to visit my website.